 After calling DBCHINI, set the crash/delay options as follows:

-- Tell About Crash (or Tell About Delay) to 'N'
+- Tell About Crash (or Tell Across Crash) to 'Y'

-- Wait Across Crash (Wait Across Delay) to 'Y'
+- Wait Across Crash (or Wait Across Delay) to 'Y'

 - The application program calls DBCHCL for some function.

-- The system crashes or an AP resets before or after receiving information from DBCHCL.
+- The database crashes or an AP resets before or after receiving information from DBCHCL.

-- The database system restarts or an AP reset completes.
+- The database restarts or AP reset completes.

 - The application program takes action appropriate to the application.